 The Oregon State Map depicting the urban layout is an instant favorite because of its warm attractive colors combined with in-depth factual detailing.
-The map stands out for its usability, quality and comparative price valuation.
-The geographical boundaries with other states are clearly demarcated with distinct hues.
-State capital Salem and all primary and secondary cities are marked with correctness in their true location.
+State capital Salem and all primary cities are marked with correctness.

-Transportation network interlinking the entire state is drawn out elaborately throughout the map with numbered highways and color coded route charts.
+Transportation network is drawn out elaborately with numbered highways and color coded route charts.
 Airport locations, waterways and rail routes are also marked out for quick reference.

-The topography is elaborated with specific terrain markings like the dominant mountain features of Cascade Range, Klamath Mountains, Blue Mountains and Mount Hood the highest peak of the state.
+Specific terrain markings include the Cascade Range, Klamath Mountains, Blue Mountains and Mount Hood.
 The Oregon Coast, Willamette Valley, Columbian Plateau and High Desert region are highlighted with sculptural projection in subdued tones.
-The Columbia River forms the northern border of the state and can be placed with ease along with Klamath River and Crater Lake.

 Details on the map

 This urban political map of Oregon aims to broaden our knowledge about the state with visual learning.
 Well researched data makes this map perfect for general reference and display.
 In planimetric layout the map shows clear boundary demarcations, placement of state capital Salem along with major cities and towns.
 The diverse physical features of the state is marked with preciseness and accuracy.

 The Coast Range, the Willamette Valley, the Cascade Mountains, the Klamath Mountains, the Columbia Plateau and the High Deserts are captioned with bold readable fonts.
 The intricate river system includes Columbia River, Deschutes, Willamette River, John Day River, and Snake River.